Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Introduction

 \end{remark}

-If we impose the assumption of simple connectivity, scenario (5) can be refined. \begin{theorem} Let $\Tstar< \infty$ denote the maximal existence time defined in Theorem \ref{thmain1}, and assume $\Omega_t$ is simply connected.
-Then the interior blow-up criterion \eqref{eqBKM1} in Theorem \ref{thmain1} admits a vorticity-based refinement:
+Under the assumption of simple connectedness, scenario (4) admits the following BKM-type refinement. \begin{theorem} Let $\Tstar< \infty$ denote the maximal existence time in Theorem \ref{thmain1}, and assume that $\Omega_t$ is simply connected.
+Then the interior blow-up criterion \eqref{eqBKM1} in Theorem \ref{thmain1} admits the vorticity-based refinement

-Furthermore, in the irrotational case ($\vorticity v \equiv 0$), singularities must manifest exclusively as boundary phenomena --- corresponding to Cases (1)--(4) of Theorem \ref{thmain1} --- since \eqref{eqBKM2} vanishes. \end{theorem}

-In the fixed-boundary case revisited through the lens of \eqref{eqBKM2}, the sole blow-up scenario \eqref{eqBKM3} refines to the vorticity-dominated condition:
+Furthermore, in the irrotational case ($\vorticity v \equiv 0$), the blow-up criterion reduces to the boundary alternatives (1)--(3) of Theorem \ref{thmain1}, since the left-hand side of \eqref{eqBKM2} vanishes. \end{theorem} In the simply connected fixed-boundary case, viewed through \eqref{eqBKM2}, the sole blow-up scenario \eqref{eqBKM3} refines to the vorticity-dominated condition